-For September’s freelance writer spotlight, I’ve had a ball highlighting Michelle Halsey, a humorist with a flair for the abnormal and a talent for creating 5-star content.
+For this edition of Verblio’s freelance writer spotlight, I’ve had a ball highlighting Michelle Halsey, a humorist with a flair for the abnormal and a talent for consistently creating 5-star content.

 Here’s a quick snapshot of Michelle’s Verblio stats:

-Since joining Verblio in April of 2017, Michelle has sold over 100 pieces of long-form content (1000+ words) with 95% of those receiving perfect 5-star reviews.
-She has rapidly found (and successfully wooed) some of the weirdest and most niche clients on our site, including a crime scene cleanup operation and an avant-garde Australian honest media company (yea, it’s a mouthful).
+Since joining Verblio in April of 2017, Michelle’s focused on writing long-form content projects (1,500+ words), with 95% of those receiving perfect 5-star reviews.
+She has rapidly found (and successfully wooed) some of the weirdest and most niche clients on our site, including a crime scene cleanup operation and an avant-garde Australian honest media company (yeah, it’s a mouthful).

 Michelle majored in creative writing and journalism and has since worked as a writer and editor at a slew of different publications from a daily newspaper to a monthly lifestyle magazine, as well as at a PR & advertising firm.
 She has written and managed content for a retail business, in addition to editing and contributing to a national retail trade publication.
 Though she’s a bit camera-shy, her partner, who’s a professional comic artist, created this amazing drawing of Michelle hard at work:

-At Verblio, Michelle’s favorite clients are those who take their marketing seriously, but not too seriously: “If you’re trying to keep your reader’s attention, you don’t want to bore them to death,” she says.
+At Verblio, Michelle’s favorite clients are those who take their marketing seriously, but not too seriously: “Your audience wants to experience a genuine, interpersonal connection with your brand.
+Throw in a bit of levity whenever it’s appropriate,” she says.
 And she has definitely got a point—content that’s engaging helps potential customers stay on your pages longer and signals to Google that you’re providing value to your readers.

-One of Michelle’s regular clients is a family-owned heirloom seed company who realized that to amp up their inbound marketing, they needed to give their blog some extra spice.
-With a little humor and a healthy dose of puns, Michelle turns 1500-word blog posts about cinquefoil and hyssop into entertaining and even guffaw-inducing romps.
+One of Michelle’s regular clients is a family-owned heirloom seed company that realized they needed to amp up their inbound marketing and set themselves apart in a competitive industry.
+What they didn’t know—until they received a submission from Michelle—was that a bit of irreverence was just what they needed to win over their audience.
+With a playful tone and a healthy dose of cultural references, Michelle turns 1,500-word blog posts about cinquefoil and hyssop into entertaining and even guffaw-inducing romps.
+One thing she’s dead serious about?
+Research, cross-referencing, and citing the most reliable botany references available.

-One of Michelle’s regular clients offers services in Biohazard Remediation, including body removal, for example.
-When asked about the strangest job she’d ever had, Michelle replied:
+Another of Michelle’s regular clients is a biohazard remediation company.
+When asked about the strangest topic she’d ever had, Michelle replied:

 Gross.
 But Michelle isn’t deterred.
 She says that writing fiction extensively has helped her understand how to create content for clients in tough industries and explain what they do without turning away their potential clients: